Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2015-12-05-http-cache.md

 ---
-published: false
+layout: acs-aem-commons_feature
+title: HTTP Cache
+description: Cache the uncacheable!
+date: 2015-12-05
+thumbnail: /images/http-cache/thumbnail.png
+feature-tags: backend-dev
+tags: acs-aem-commons-features new
+categories: acs-aem-commons features
+initial-release: 2.2.0

 ---

-# Http Cache framework
+> Since AEM 6.0, AEM provides an OOTB in-memory HTTP cache for anonymous requests with a 60sec TTL.
+Please evaluate if this simple cache is sufficient before using this HTTP cache.
+This HTTP Cache was designed explicitly for more complex use-cases the OOTB AEM HTTP Cache does not cover.
+Also ensure that AEM Dispatcher caching is insufficient for your use case.

 ## Purpose
 HttpCache provides an effective way to improve performance of an application by caching the full output of a http request and then bypassing the request processing entirely on each subsequent requests.
 It's ideal for meeting performance requirements for cacheable http requests which costs high compute time.
 HttpCache works irrespective of run-modes.

 ### Features
-- Caches anonymous and authenticated requests.
+* Caches anonymous and authenticated requests.
-- Supports caching personalized requests.
+* Supports caching personalized requests.
-	- Group based caching provided OOTB.
+	* Group based caching provided OOTB.
-	- Mechanism exposed to plugin custom logic for handling personalized requests.
+	* Mechanism exposed to plugin custom logic for handling personalized requests.
-- Super flexible cache configs tied to URIs supported.
+* Super flexible cache configs tied to URIs supported.
-	- Allows extending cache configs.
+	* Allows extending cache configs.
-	- Allows multiple cache configs.
+	* Allows multiple cache configs.
-- Developer hook exposed to plugin custom rules on key cache handling events such as
+* Developer hook exposed to plugin custom rules on key cache handling events such as
-	- On request receive.
+	* On request receive.
-	- On response cache
+	* On response cache
-	- On response deliver
+	* On response deliver
-	- On cache invalidate
+	* On cache invalidate
-- Provides mechanism to plugin custom cache keys.
+* Provides mechanism to plugin custom cache keys.
-- Pluggable cache persistence model.
+* Pluggable cache persistence model.
-	- In-memory implementation provided OOTB
+	* In-memory implementation provided OOTB
-	- Allows multiple cache stores to co-exist.
+	* Allows multiple cache stores to co-exist.
-- Invalidation mechanism based on JCR paths and Sling jobs.
+* Invalidation mechanism based on JCR paths and Sling jobs.
-	- Sample JCR change event handler based invalidation supplied.
+	* Sample JCR change event handler based invalidation supplied.
 	In-memory cache store supports TTL.
-- Provides powerful instrumentation based on JMX MBean.
+* Provides powerful instrumentation based on JMX MBean.

 ## How to configure